sfjbskumar/oct31training/Aparna/MiniProjectAparna/pensionManagementSystem/README.md

 (Using Postman)

-# 1.Creating Applicant (Admin's operation)
+# 1.Creating Application (Can be done by Admin only)
 POST
 ```
 http://localhost:8082/create/applicant
 ```
-Authorization(Need because we gave this operation as admin role):-
+Authorization is needed because this opearion is restricted to admin only.
 ```
 Username:-admin123
 Password:-password
 ```
 Accept: application/json
 Content-type: application/json
-Body:
+Body:  raw, text: JSON
 ```
 {
     "id":22,